CosmWasm/sylvia-book/src/basics/error_handling.md

 sylvia = { version = "0.7.0", features = ["mt"] }
 ```

-It provides easy to use derive macro to setup our errors.
+It provides an easy-to-use derive macro to set up our errors.

 Let's create new file `src/error.rs`.